benyoung32/LastSpikeServer/README.md

 ### 1. `SessionsController`

-Manages the lifecycle of game sessions.

-- **Responsibilities**:

 - Creating new game sessions.
 - Retrieving session details.
 - Adding/removing players from the lobby.
 - Starting the game (transitioning from lobby to active game state).

 ### 2. `PlayersController`

-Handles player management.

-- **Responsibilities**:

 - Creating, retrieving, updating, and deleting player profiles.
 - Used primarily for initial player setup before joining sessions.
 - The created PlayerID GUID is the primary key used by the client to identify the player while making subsequent API requests.

 ### 3. `GameBoardsController`

-Manages gameplay functions.

-- **Responsibilities**:

 - Retrieving the current `GameState` for a specific session.
 - Handling player actions (Rolling dice, Buying property, Placing track, etc.).
 - Handling trade offers and responses.

 ## Rule Engine